Thavarshan/fetch-php/README.md

 print_r($response2->json());
 ```

-### **Why is Singleton Guzzle Client Useful?**
+### **Why is the Singleton Guzzle Client Still Useful?**

-Passing a singleton Guzzle client is useful when:

-- You're making many requests and want to avoid the overhead of creating a new client each time.
+- The singleton pattern ensures the client instance is reused across multiple requests to avoid creating new client instances unnecessarily.
-- You want to configure specific client-wide options (e.g., base URI, timeouts, headers) and use them across multiple requests.
-- You want to apply custom middleware to every request made by the client (e.g., logging, retries, etc.).
-- If different configurations are needed for different requests, you can pass a new instance of the Guzzle client in the `options` parameter to bypass the singleton behavior.
+- You can still pass a custom client for specific requests as needed.
+- The client lifecycle is now more controlled, ensuring that the potential issues with static variables and shared state have been resolved.

 ---